Hiou-413/MP3ArtworkSaver/README.md

 1. Place `dops1.bat`, `mp3artworksaver.ps1`, and `TagLibSharp.dll` in the same directory.
 2. Double-click `dops1.bat`.
 3. A folder selection dialog will appear.
 Choose the folder containing your MP3 files.
+4. A second folder selection dialog will appear.
+Choose the folder where you want to save the extracted album artworks.
-4. Extracted album artworks will be saved as JPG files in the same folder as the MP3s.
+5. Extracted album artworks will be saved as JPG files in the output folder, named as `AlbumName_artwork.jpg`.

 ## 📝 Notes
-- If a file contains multiple embedded images, images will be saved with index numbers like `_art0`, `_art1`, etc.
+- Only the first embedded image of each album (by album tag) is extracted and saved.
+- If multiple MP3 files share the same album tag, the artwork is saved only once for that album.
+- If the album tag is missing, the MP3 filename is used as the album name.
 - If an MP3 file does not contain any artwork, the script will display "No album art found".

 ## 📜 License